Biocontrol introduction

 Landcare Research (2014c) - often causes severe stunting.

-Paynter et al. (2018) - Z. giardi is localised and ineffective.
+Paynter et al. (2018) - Zeuxidiplosis giardi is localised and ineffective.
 Heavily parasitised (41% parasitism) to an extent that is likely to significantly influence its efficacy.

 Impacts on non-targets:

-Paynter et al. (2004) - lab testing predicted severe non-target damage, and potentially underestimated non-target impacts in that Hypericum gramineum and the natives H. perforatum and H. japonicum weren't tested.
-Surveys on H. gramineum and H. japonicum are on-going and it is too early to assess non-target impacts, but to-date no non-target feeding has been observed.
+Paynter et al. (2004) - field surveys of two native plant species related to H. perforatum, Hypericum gramineum and H. japonicum, were undertaken.
+Pre-release laboratory testing predicted severe non-target damage, but potentially underestimated non-target impacts in that H. gramineum and H. japonicum weren't tested.
+Surveys on these species are on-going and it is too early to assess non-target impacts, but to-date no non-target feeding by Z. giardi has been observed.

 References